 HCH Community Pharmacy

 The Community Pharmacy in Health Care Homes Trial is an initiative funded through the Pharmacy Guild - to support the incorporation of medication management and reviews by community pharmacists for Health Care Home patients.
-Pharmacies involved in the trial will work in with the Health Care Home team by delivering patient-centred medication management services.
+Pharmacies involved in the trial will work with the Health Care Home team by delivering patient-centred medication management services.
+Please download the Community Pharmacy in the Health Care Homes information sheet.

 For more information visit Pharmacy Guild.